google/angle/doc/BuildingAngleForChromiumDevelopment.md

 ]
 ```

-You then have full control over your ANGLE workspace and are responsible for running all git commands (pull, rebase, etc.) for managing your branches.
+You will have full control over your ANGLE workspace and are responsible for running all git commands (pull, rebase, etc.) for managing your branches.

 If you decide you need to go back to the DEPS version of ANGLE:

-  * Comment out the `src/third_party/angle` line in your `custom_deps`.
+  * Comment out or remove the `src/third_party/angle` line in your `custom_deps` in `chomium/.gclient`.
-  * Go into your ANGLE workspace and switch back to the master branch (ensure there are no modified or new files).
+  * Se the ANGLE workspace to the version specified in Chromium's DEPS.
+Ensure there are no modified or new files.
   * `gclient sync` your Chromium workspace.